SCW-Aberystwyth/Python-Study-Group/index.md

 No, this is intended for anyone with at least basic knowledge of Python.
 Those with more advanced knowledge are invited to attend and share what they know with the group.

 ## I don't know any Python but would like to learn some
 Python workshops run periodically, please check [SCW courses page](http://tinyurl.com/) for updates.
-Python learning materials are on the [resources](resources) page.
+Python learning materials are on the [notes](notes) page.

 ## I need help with a specific problem in my Python code.
 This is best answered at [Hacky Hour](http://tinyurl.com/HackyHourAber) instead of the study group.
 Hacky Hour runs on alternate weeks to the study group and is intended for getting help with any research computing related problems, including Python programming.